-Cross-Country Skiing in Tahoe South
+Cross-Country Skiing South Lake Tahoe

-Cross-country skiing at Lake Tahoe dates back to the mid-1850’s when famed skier Snowshoe Thompson transported mail across the Sierra Nevada Mountains.
+Cross country skiing at Lake Tahoe dates back to the mid-1850s when famed skier Snowshoe Thompson transported mail across the Sierra Nevada Mountains.
 Over 160 years later, cross-country skiing still thrives at Tahoe.

 On the opposite side of Highway 89 is Fallen Leaf Lake Campground, Mount Tallac Road (leads up to Floating Island and Cathedral Lakes), and the Taylor Creek Snow Play Area (permit required).

 Meyers, near Tahoe South, is another great place for cross country skiing Lake Tahoe

 West of the “Y” you’ll find a number of easy to moderate trails along Lake Tahoe Boulevard, Tahoe Mountain Road, and North Upper Truckee Road.
 Park at the Forest Service gates along those roads and ski around Tahoe Mountain, Washoe Meadows State Park, and to the Angora Ridge, Lakes, and burn area.

 Traveling west of Echo Summit on Highway 50, turn right onto Lincoln Highway (near Little Norway) and park at the Echo Lakes/Johnson Pass Sno-Park (permit required).
 Then, ski through Desolation Wilderness to Echo Lakes and Lake Aloha.
 This is one of the most stunning landscapes you will see in the area, making the region excellent for cross country skiing in South Lake Tahoe.
 Don’t forget to take a few photos!

 Bijuo Park and Lake Tahoe Community College are fun places to go cross country skiing in South Lake Tahoe